vigetlabs/microcosm/docs/api/microcosm.md

 ### `addPlugin(plugin, options)`

-Pushes a plugin in to the registry for a given app.
+Pushes a plugin in to the registry for a given microcosm.
 When `app.start()` is called, it will execute plugins in the order in which they have been added using this function.

 [See the documentation on plugins](plugins.md).